 One of the best self-working and easy card tricks might be Gemini Twins, and it involves no setup.
 This is already taught on the internet in various places for free, so here’s a video with the instructions.

 Out of this World

-Another classic self working trick is the Out of this World card trick by Paul Curry.
-The spectator separates a deck of card into red and blacks by dealing through them into two separate piles.
-Now this can be done with no sleight of hand, but it’s a better trick if you actually can perform some sleight of hand with it and do a false mix.
+Another classic self-working trick is the Out of this World card trick by Paul Curry.
+The spectator separates a deck of cards into red and blacks by dealing through them into two separate piles.
+Now, this can be done with no sleight of hand, but it’s a better trick if you actually can perform some sleight of hand with it and do a false mix.
 Or, arrange the cards in front of the spectator using sleight of hand, from a deck that’s already been mixed.
-Many experts use this trick and it’s one of the most common and well known, but they always add elements of sleight of hand in to make it seem impossible.
+Many experts use this trick and it’s one of the most common and well-known, but they always add elements of sleight of hand in to make it seem impossible.

-I’ll get to some better resources you can buy for easy and self working card tricks in a following section.
+I’ll get to some better resources you can buy for easy and self-working card tricks in the following section.